One of the main things people do when they want to live a minimalist lifestyle is to work on paring down their wardrobe.

 Choose Fewer Colors

-Instead of trying to work with a rainbow in your closet, choose a couple of color that you prefer and make them the basis of your wardrobe.
+Instead of trying to work with a rainbow in your closet, choose a couple of colors that you prefer and make them the basis of your wardrobe.

 It also cuts down on accumulation if you choose shades that work well in several seasons so that some items get a longer shelf life.